To get the most out of EQ in your mixes, you must understand the different types of EQs.

 What Is Passive EQ?

 Unlike active EQs, passive EQs are not able to amplify or boost frequency ranges.
 Hardware passive EQs come with amplifiers on the output stage.
-You can think of this output amplifier as makeup gain, as it is there to compensate for volume loss during the filtering process.
+You can think of this output amplifier as makeup gain, as it compensates for volume loss during the filtering process.

 Passive EQs are available in digital form nowadays.
-Some of the most popular digital passive EQ plugins include:
+Check this article to see the best of them.

 What Is Dynamic EQ?